-Key Factors That Influence the Red Door Curriculum
+Key Factors That Influence Red Door Programs

 We teach children to be thinkers and problem solvers, while also helping them gain confidence in expressing themselves.
 Through developmentally appropriate practices and play, students will acquire the skills needed to be fully successful in their next school experience.

-The Red Door Curriculum is Intentionally Designed1
+Red Door Programs are Intentionally Designed1

 - Intentional teaching combines both child-guided and adult-guided experiences.